 We are grateful to the Elders Council – Reg Crowshoe, Rose Crowshoe, Doreen Spence and Florence Kelly – for their time, knowledge and support of this ongoing work.
 We are also grateful for those of you who shared your thoughts and best practices in the many focus groups that helped shape the work.

 This work is not owned by Calgary Learns.
 It belongs to the community and is intended to support all programs and agencies that wish to work successfully with Indigenous learners.
 While a big part of this research does focus on the strategy for Calgary Learns, it is shared so that others can reflect on the process and determine if it can be adopted for their growth.
 We have also shared it in an effort to be transparent in the process, and as a way to model traditional Indigenous practices.

-Moving forward we have made some immediate changes to our process as a result of this research in the following areas:
+We have made some immediate changes to our process as a result of this research in the following areas:

 - Addition of an Expression of Interest for funding that can be submitted orally or in written form.

-- Formation of an Elders Council that will among other tasks, assist in the review of proposals before they go to the Board of Directors for approval.
+- Formation of an Elders Council that will, among other tasks, assist in the review of proposals before they go to the Board of Directors for approval.

 - New Application and Ranking Tool to reflect the Indigenous specific criterion.

 - Inclusion of an Oral presentation between proponents and our Indigenous Review team to complement the written application form.

 The Elders have offered us a challenge.
 They have provided us with the necessary components to co-create with them strong, culturally safe and appropriate Indigenous literacy programs.
 It is up to you and your agency to decide if you are up to the challenge.
 Please take your time with this work.
 Take time to pause, reflect on the calls to action, and have patience in your process.
 Please do your best to take a step back, think outside the box, and inside the circle.